openlookeng/hetu-core/hetu-docs/en/develop/externalfunction-registration-pushdown.md

 The connector can register `external function` into openLooKeng.

 The user can find the example code about how to register `external function` through connector in `presto-mysql/src/main/java/io.prestosql/plugin/mysql/`.
-It is an example implement in mysql connector.
+It is an example of implementation in mysql connector.
 There are two steps to register external functions through a connector.

-1. Developer need to extend the interface 'ExternalFunctionHub' and implement the related method:
+1. Developer needs to extend the interface 'ExternalFunctionHub' and implement the related method:
 ```JAVA
 public interface ExternalFunctionHub
 {